 [I would like to thank the following people for their contributions to this article: Sean, Penny, Kenny, Doug, Michael, Josh, Sarah, Ben L. and especially Ben R. and Ilona, who both taught darkroom photography courses to high school students.]

-*The author’s darkroom black & white enlarger is featured in the header image; her cherished 35mm camera appears on the thumbnail for this piece here.
+*The author’s darkroom black & white enlarger is featured in the header image; her cherished 35mm camera, a stalwart of traditional photography techniques. appears on the thumbnail for this piece here.